-To add a slight floral note, I chose geranium essential oil.
+To add a slight floral note to the sensual massage oil I chose geranium essential oil.
 This oil smells like roses and comes on quite strong, so less is definitely more.
-However, geranium essential oil has many great properties.
-It’s a powerful antidepressant, wonderful skin balancer, and works as an anti-inflammatory.
+However, the geranium essential oil has many great properties.
+It’s a powerful antidepressant, a wonderful skin balancer, and works as an anti-inflammatory.

 Ylang Ylang Essential Oil

 Another slightly floral essential oil, ylang ylang helps to bring out the more fruity notes of this blend.
 It’s also an antidepressant and has been recognized as a stress and anxiety reducer.
 Like sandalwood essential oil, ylang ylang is also an aphrodisiac, making it perfect for any homemade sensual massage oil.

 To balance out the floral notes of geranium and ylang ylang essential oils, I added a few drops of sweet orange essential oil to the blend.
 This oil is a great mood lifter and promotes positive energy.
 It helps cut through the thickness of the other three oils and gives this blend a bright note.

 Sensual Massage Oil for Valentine's Day